assay-it/blueprint-continuous-quality/README.md

 Continuous Deployment.
 Why we should distinguish them?
 "Everything is Continuous" defines a right philosophy and commitment that ensures always ready state of your code.
 It also implements pipelines to deploy every commit straight to sandbox with following promotion to production.

 "Everything is Continuous" does not invent any special workflow.
-It just emphasis deployment and testing as a key feature along the development process.
+It just emphasis deployment and quality assessment as a key feature along the development process.
 Continuous proofs of the quality helps to eliminate defects at earlier phases of feature lifecycle.
 Eventually, each engineering team adopts the workflow suitable for them.
 This example application implements a reference workflow to emphasis role of https://assay.it.
 Let's take a look:

 1. The `main` branch of your project is always latest deployable snapshot of a software asset.